 Philakade Care Home – South Africa

-The Philakade Care Home, near Durban, Kwa-Zulu Natal, provides care for people near Durban who are homeless, disabled, abandoned, and elderly, especially those who have disabilities and are homeless.
-Funds will be used to help complete Phase II construction, including residential rooms, clinic space and a separate storage building, enabling Philakade to admit its full complement of 112 patients.
-Seekers’ contribution will also help with operational costs including utilities, food, medicine and medical supplies, adult diapers, patient activity supplies and consumables, maintenance and repairs.
+The Philakade Care Home, near Durban, Kwa-Zulu Natal, provides care for vulnerable and abandoned people in the community, especially those who are unhoused, have disabilities or are frail or elderly.
+Seekers’ contribution will help with operational costs including utilities, food, medicine and medical supplies, adult diapers, patient activity supplies and consumables, maintenance and repairs.

 Philakade was envisioned and started by Mary Ann and Steve Carpenter, gifted and committed health care professionals who provided Seekers with our first connection to South Africa and also were the founders of the Bokamoso Life Centre.
 Sallie and Paul Holmes maintain contact from Seekers.

-SAECBO protects and improves local environments and threatened tree species and deforested areas through education, distribution of tree seedlings and construction of fuel-efficient cook stoves.
-Uganda has been experiencing deforestation and greater numbers of endangered indigenous species of trees at an alarming rate: at the 2018 rate of destruction, there may no longer be forests in 40 years.
-The main causes are that 89% of people rely on gathering firewood to cook on open fires, or on charcoal, lacking fuel-efficient cook stoves.
+Save Ankole’s Environment Community Based Organisation (SAECBO) protects and improves local environments and threatened tree species and deforested areas through education, distribution of tree seedlings and construction of fuel-efficient cook stoves.
+Uganda has been experiencing deforestation and greater numbers of endangered indigenous species of trees at an alarming rate.
+(At the 2018 rate of destruction, there may no longer be forests in 40 years.)
+The main reason is that 41% of the population lives in poverty on less than $2 per day and 89% of people rely on gathering firewood to cook on open fires, or on charcoal, lacking fuel efficient cook stoves..

-SACEBO stoves are made from local materials, allowing a meal to be cooked with only a few sticks of wood.
-They also remove smoke from cooking shelters, improve respiratory health , and reduce children’s burns from open fires.
-Seekers’ funds will create 4 tree seedling nurseries in 4 unreached areas; train volunteers to go to forests and sustainably gather desired tree seeds and small seedlings, help plant and pot seedlings; provide small payments to a few people to keep seedlings weeded and watered; conduct education and two training events, at which 12,000 seedlings will be distributed; build fuel efficient cook stoves for 12 families (the number of stoves which can be made per truckload of bricks and sand); and monitor some of the trees and stoves from last year’s project.
+Seekers’ funds will create 4 tree seedling nurseries in 4 yet unreached areas; train volunteers to go to forests and sustainably gather desired tree seeds and small seedlings, help plant and pot seedlings; provide small payments to a few people to keep seedlings weeded and watered; conduct education and two training events, at which 12,000 seedlings will be distributed; build fuel efficient cook stoves for 40 families (the number of stoves which can be made per truckload of bricks and sand); and monitor some of the trees and stoves from last year’s project.
+In 2021 SAECBO distributed an average of 34 seedlings per household.

 The Center for Development in Central America (CDCA) funds the Los Leones youth program in Ciudad Sandino, Nicaragua.
 The CDCA’s mission is to enable communities to become self-sufficient, sustainable, democratic entities, focusing on Ciudad Sandino, the most densely populated city in Nicaragua, and one of the poorest.
-It will use Seekers funds to provide mental/physical health awareness and vocational training, including health promotion (learning to inject, to take temperature and blood pressure, weigh people etc), caja (learning basic math skills for venta), karate, cooking (in our new kitchen!), etc. Rebecca Wheaton is our link to CDCA and Los Leones.
+Los Leones provides boys aged 11 to 18 with exposure to positive community engagement, communication skills, and leadership, they are also involved in learning trades like baking, cell phone repair, carpentry, barbering, and piñata making.
+The program also ensures they receive regular medical attention.
+In four years, the program has nearly doubled in size to serving 40 boys.
+Rebecca Wheaton is our link to CDCA and Los Leones.

 Nectandra Institute – Costa Rica